Travel Out & Reentry: F-1 & J-1 Students

 - Prior to the program end date on the Form I-20/Form DS-2019, the travel signature must be less than one year old.

-- Students on F-1 Post-Completion Optional Practical Training (OPT) must carry a Form I-20 that includes their most updated employment information and has a travel signature that is less than 6 months old.
+- During F-1 Post-Completion Optional Practical Training (OPT), the Form I-20 travel signature must be less than 6 months old.

 - a valid and unexpired passport (valid six months into the future)